Barry Goldwater: Results

-Return to the Senate
+Return to U.S. Senate

 Goldwater remained popular in Arizona, and in the 1968 Senate election he was elected to the seat of retiring Senator Carl Hayden.
 He was reelected in 1974 and 1980.

 Throughout the late 1970s, as the conservative wing under Ronald Reagan gained control of the Republican Party, Goldwater concentrated on his Senate duties, especially in military affairs.
 Goldwater purportedly did not like Richard Nixon on either a political or personal level, later calling the California Republican "the most dishonest individual I have ever met in my life".
 Accordingly, he played little part in Nixon's election or administration, but he helped force Nixon's resignation in 1974.
-At the height of the Watergate scandal, Goldwater met with Nixon at the White House and urged him to resign.
+On August 7, 1974, at the height of the Watergate scandal, Goldwater led a delegation, which also included House Republican Leader John Jacob Rhodes and Senate Republican Leader Hugh Scott, who met with Nixon at the White House and urged him to resign.
 At the time, Nixon's impeachment by the House of Representatives was imminent and Goldwater warned him that fewer than 10 Republican senators would vote against conviction.
-After Goldwater helped convince Nixon to resign, the term "Goldwater moment" has been used to describe situations when influential members of Congress disagree so strongly with a president from their own party that they openly oppose him.

 Despite being a difficult year for Republicans candidates, the 1974 election saw Goldwater easily reelected over his Democratic opponent, Jonathan Marshall, the publisher of The Scottsdale Progress.

-At the 1976 Republican National Convention, Goldwater helped block Nelson Rockefeller's renomination as vice president.
+With regard to the 1976 Republican ticket, Goldwater helped block Nelson Rockefeller's renomination as vice president.
 When Reagan challenged Gerald Ford for the presidential nomination in 1976, Goldwater endorsed the incumbent Ford, looking for consensus rather than conservative idealism.
 As one historian notes, "The Arizonan had lost much of his zest for battle."